cesarcoppolasantos/project-recipes/README.md

 # Repository introduction

-Repository for study and practice HTML, CSS and JavaScript.
+Repository for study and practice HTML, CSS and JavaScript with a recipes page.